-In 2009, he launched a home business, and while things were looking up, we had a huge business debt putting us even further in the red.
-A sober realization that time was passing, that retirement would happen within a decade, and that we were set up to be in lousy financial health – it all combined to make us extremely uncomfortable with our debt.
+In 2009, he launched a home business, and while things were looking up income-wise, we had also taken on a huge business debt that put us even further in the red.
+A sober realization that time was passing, that retirement would happen within a decade, and that we were set up to be in lousy financial health made us extremely uncomfortable with our debt.
 We looked hard at our numbers, and they were not pretty.
 In 2010, at our worst, we had a debt-to-income ratio of 350% – more than twice the current record-breaking national average.

 Our journey out of debt

-In June 2012, inspired by Dave Ramsey’s book The Total Money Makeover, we began our journey out of debt.
+In June of 2012, inspired by Dave Ramsey’s book The Total Money Makeover, we began our journey out of debt.
 DH and I joined forces to become fiercely intentional about our money and where it was going.
 We started to budget.
 We looked for opportunities to earn extra income and to cut costs.
 We adopted a more frugal lifestyle and gained a heightened awareness of every expense – every purchase.
-More than ever before, we got on the same page financially.
+And we bickered.
+A lot.

-And it’s working.
-We’re not there yet, but we’re well on our way!
-Ramsey says, “ . . . the grass will feel different under your feet when you own it.”
-I look so forward to the day when we take our first barefoot steps in our backyard, mortgage-free.
-Debt-free!
+But it worked!
+Ramsey says, “… the grass will feel different under your feet when you own it.”
+For over six years I looked so forward to the day when we would take our first barefoot steps in our backyard, debt-free.